RachelfromIreland/friends-quote-quiz/README.md

 - [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was a good resource to ensure I was using Flexbox correctly.
 - The responsive mockup image was generated using [TechSini](https://techsini.com/multi-mockup/index.php).
 - The wireframes for the project were created using [Wireframe|cc](https://wireframe.cc/).

+## Acknowledgments
+- This project was completed with the guidance of my mentor, Rory Patrick Sheridan.
+His feedback was invaluable and his guidance made completing this project a very educational experience.
+- User testing was completed by my fiancé, Caolán Curran and my mother, Sylvia McGlinchey.
+Their feedback enabled me to improve the site and create a more pleasant user experience.